 We have made an urgent request to the Ministry of Justice.

-In front of the Ministry of Justice, we appealed for parents and children not to be separated.
+I protested in front of the Ministry of Justice, pleading that parents and children not be separated.

-The Ministry of Justice said it was aware of the request but did not provide a specific response.
+The Ministry of Justice stated that it was aware of the request, but did not provide a specific response.

-APFS stated that families should be treated as a single entity and be allowed to reside in Japan, and that this issue should be considered within the larger framework of immigration (foreigner) policy.
+APFS emphasized that families should be treated as a single entity and granted residency to families, and that this issue should be considered within the broader framework of immigration (foreigner) policy.

 March 25, 2015